KJCats247/fasttype-rust/README.md

 ## Known Bugs

-It sometimes can happen, that zou write below the gray text, not on it.
+It sometimes can happen, that you write below the gray text, not on it.
 Simply continue to write to the next line, exit and restart the application.
 It should fix itself.

+## TODO

+- Fix Off by One bug
+- Add WPS
+- Add accuracy
+- Add flags to turn turn on WPS and/or accuracy

 ## Installation & Usage